zacuke/vscode-waterfox-debug/README.md

 ## Troubleshooting
 * Sometimes when using a `launch` configuration you may get a message saying that Firefox was closed unexpectedly.
-If this happens, click "Start in Safe Mode" and then close Firefox manually.
+If this happens, click "Start in Safe Mode" and then close Firefox manually and stop the VS Code debugger by clicking the stop button twice.
   Afterwards, you should be able to launch it again.
   This is due to [Firefox bug #336193](https://bugzilla.mozilla.org/show_bug.cgi?id=336193).
+* If you think you've found a bug in this adapter please [file a bug report](https://github.com/hbenl/vscode-firefox-debug/issues).

 ## Changelog

+### Version 0.3.0
+* Print messages from the Firefox console in the VS Code debug console
+* bugfix: resume the VS Code debugger when Firefox resumes, e.g. if the user reloads the page in Firefox while the debugger is paused

 ### Version 0.2.0
 * Automatically create a Firefox profile for debugging